 - Murrine beads are made of multi-colored glass canes.

 - Sommerso beads are named for the production technique of submerging beads in molten glass to create an outer layer of color.

 Jewelry designers make necklaces, bracelets, earrings and other jewelry pieces using these beautiful beads.

 Whether you want to make your own jewelry form Murano beads or you prefer to purchase a necklace, you can find just about any kind of Murano glass beaded jewelry online:

-The following sites offer beads only:
+The following sites offer beads: